Charles Harrelson: Allegations of involvement in the assassination of John F. Kennedy

 In September 1980, Harrelson surrendered to police after a six-hour standoff in which he was reportedly high on cocaine.
-During the standoff, he threatened suicide, stating that he had killed both Judge Wood and President John F. Kennedy.
+During the standoff, he threatened suicide and stated that he had killed both Judge Wood and President John F. Kennedy.
 In a television interview after his arrest, Harrelson said: "At the same time I said I had killed the judge, I said I had killed Kennedy, which might give you an idea to the state of my mind at the time."
 He said that the statements made during the standoff were "an effort to elongate my life."

-Joseph Chagra later testified during Harrelson's trial that Harrelson claimed to have shot Kennedy and drew maps to show where he was hiding during the assassination.
-Chagra said that he did not believe Harrelson's claim, and the AP reported that the FBI "apparently discounted any involvement by Harrelson in the Kennedy assassination."
-According to Jim Marrs' 1989 book Crossfire, Harrelson is believed to be the youngest and tallest of the "three tramps" by many conspiracy theorists.
-Marrs stated that Harrelson was involved "with criminals connected to intelligence agencies and the military" and suggested that he was connected to Jack Ruby through Russell Douglas Matthews, a third party with links to organized crime who was known to both Harrelson and Ruby.
-Lois Gibson, a well-known forensic artist, matched photographs of Harrelson to the photographs of the youngest-looking of the three "tramps".
+Joseph Chagra later testified during Harrelson's trial that Harrelson claimed to have shot Kennedy and drew maps depicting his hiding spot during the assassination.
+Chagra said he did not believe Harrelson's claim, and the AP reported that the FBI "apparently discounted any involvement by Harrelson in the Kennedy assassination."
+According to Jim Marrs' 1989 book Crossfire, some theorists believe Harrelson is the youngest and tallest of the "three tramps" arrested shortly after Kennedy's shooting in Dallas.
+Marrs stated that Harrelson was involved "with criminals connected to intelligence agencies and the military" and suggested he was connected to Jack Ruby through Russell Douglas Matthews, a third party with links to organized crime who was known to both Harrelson and Ruby.
+Lois Gibson, a well-known forensic artist, matched photographs of Harrelson to photographs of the youngest-looking of the three "tramps".

-In 1982 Harrelson told Dallas TV station KDFW-TV, "Do you believe that Lee Harvey Oswald killed President Kennedy, alone, without any aid from a rogue agency of the US government or at least a portion of that agency?
-I believe you are very naïve if you do."
+In 1982, Harrelson told Dallas TV station KDFW-TV, "Do you believe that Lee Harvey Oswald killed President Kennedy, alone, without any aid from a rogue agency of the U.S. government or at least a portion of that agency?
+I believe you are very naive if you do."

 Escape attempt

-On July 4, 1995, Harrelson and two other inmates, Gary Settle and Michael Rivers, attempted to escape from the Atlanta Federal Penitentiary using a makeshift rope.
+On July 4, 1995, Harrelson and fellow inmates Gary Settle and Michael Rivers attempted to escape from the Atlanta Federal Penitentiary using a makeshift rope.
 A warning shot was fired at them from the prison's tower, and the trio surrendered.
 Harrelson was subsequently transferred to supermax prison ADX Florence in Colorado.
 In a letter to a friend, Harrelson wrote that he enjoyed his life inside the maximum security facility, writing that "there are not enough hours in a day for my needs as a matter of fact ...
 The silence is wonderful."

 Death

-On March 15, 2007, Harrelson was found dead in his cell, having died at the age of 68 from a heart attack.
+On March 15, 2007, at the age of 68, Harrelson was found dead in his cell from a heart attack.